AndrasCsorba/3d-rotate-project/README.md

 Navigation Controls: "Next" and "Previous" buttons to control the flow of images.
 CSS Animation: Uses CSS animations for transitions like blur effects and rotating elements.
 Custom Fonts: Includes fonts like "Bebas Neue" and "Poppins" for aesthetic typography.

-2. Technologies Used
+3. Technologies Used
 HTML5: Markup structure for the slider and overall page.
 CSS3: Styling for layout, animations, and responsiveness.
 JavaScript (ES6): To handle the logic of the image slider (navigation and dynamic styling)
-3. File Structure
+4. File Structure
-less
-Code kopieren
+Is simple.

-4. Setup Instructions
+6. Setup Instructions
 Clone the Repository
 Clone the project repository from GitHub using the following command: